swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

-A future Swift evolution proposal can provide specification of a certificate from which signing identity can be extracted, such that more certificates can be used for [local package-level TOFU](#local-tofu), which provides an extra layer of trust on top of checksum TOFU done at the package release level.
+A future Swift evolution proposal can provide specification of a certificate from which signing identity can be extracted, such that more certificates can be used for [local publisher-level TOFU](#local-tofu), which provides an extra layer of trust on top of checksum TOFU done at the package release level.

 ### Timestamping and Countersignatures